 $299 per person plus tax,

 On the Olympic Peninsula, you will wander through a thick, lush forest of Big Leaf Maple, walk an interpretive trail along a beautiful stream with old growth trees, and visit a pioneer homestead.

 Waterfalls, Mountains & Bavaria Tour

-We’ll take a break in Leavenworth, then continue over Blewett Pass and Snoqualmie Pass, where we will stop at another falls.
+We’ll take a break in Leavenworth, then continue over Stevens Pass, where we will stop at another falls.
 There’s a bonus extra fall across the valley just so we have 3 waterfalls on the tour.

 $270 per person - plus tax for private tour